-Your status as an Approved Provider for Access to HE will be reviewed each year through the moderation process.
+Your status as an Approved Provider for Access to HE will be reviewed each year through the Quality Review process.

 Throughout the centre recognition process we discuss your chosen areas of provision.
 Once you are approved, we can work with you to finalise Access to HE Diploma(s) for the subject(s) and progression route(s) you are planning.
-See He Diploma with Open Awards for more information.
+See How to Build Your Access to HE Diploma Course with Open Awards for more information.